westernmagic/spin/README.md

 ### calibrating using spin.py

+Note!
+For now this only works correctly when the screen is oriented the right way up.
+See perfect calibration below, for calibrating your screen when it's rotated.

-You can use spin.py, through the xinput_calibrator command, to calibrate your Wacom pen correctly for each screen orientation.
-To use this, simply rotate the screen to the orientation you want to calibrate it in (using spin.py daemon in tablet mode), and run:
+You can use spin.py, through the xinput_calibrator command, to calibrate your Wacom pen correctly.
+To right click the Yoga icon from the Unity launcher, and choose "Calibrate Stylus" or run:

 ```Bash
 spin.py --calibrate